 Warpdrive (Ruff Kut Bizness Edit)

 MARGARET BUCHANAN OWNED A WALLPAPER STORE IN LAMBETH NORTH, SOUTH LONDON.
-Sahgal Bhosale made some of her paper in Ghatkopar, east Bombay.
+Sahgal Bhosale produced some of her paper in Ghatkopar, east Bombay.
 She also sold slipmats and windchimes.
-There used to be money in it, sometime.
+There used to be money in it, sometime or another.

 <<Yeah>> said the customer, who was imported as well <<I've never been keen on floral.>> He skimmed through the display book passing every conceivable shade of magnolia, more abstract flowers like diamonds and rippled spheres.
 He closed the album. <<Have you got anything in an African style?>>